matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - You can SSH in to your application.
 - Your application can write to local disk.

-**3. Name 3 advantages of using the App Engine Standard Environment over App Engine Flexible**
+**3. Name 3 advantages of using the App Engine Standard Environment over App Engine Flexible.**

 - Billing can drop to zero if your application is idle.
 - Scaling is finer-grained.